khalilbijjou/WAFNinja/README.md

     -h, --help            show this help message and exit -v, --version         show program's version number and exit

 I would appreciate any feedback!
-Cheers, Khalil
+Cheers, Khalil.